-Examples of this metric are shown in table 4.
-From this, the CA program is clearly very not pointer-intensive-it has a very high application primitive field access density (218.661), but an extremely low reference field access density (0.309).
-Inversely, SBLCC has an extremely higher reference density (106.247), and a moderate primitive field access density (58.648).
-LPACK has almost no field accesses of either kind; it is a very non-object-oriented benchmark that creates just one object with only one field (a primitive type).
+Examples of this metric are shown in table V. From this, the CA program is clearly very not pointer intensive-it has a very high application primitive field access density (218.661), but an extremely low reference field access density (0.309).
+Inversely, SableCC has an extremely higher reference density (106.247), and a moderate primitive field access density (58.648).
+Linpack has almost no field accesses of either kind; it is a very non-object-oriented benchmark that creates just one object with only one field (a primitive type).

-The nature of JAVAC and COMP is less clear.
-In the case of COMP, which one would expect not to be pointer intensive, the high reference field access density is (we strongly suspect) largely due to accessing buffers and arrays of constants.
+The nature of javac and compress is less clear.
+In the case of compress, which one would expect not to be pointer intensive, the high reference field access density is (we strongly suspect) largely due to accessing buffers and arrays of constants.
 The coarseness of this metric thus seems adequate to identify applications that are unambiguously pointer or non-pointer intensive, but is not accurate enough to identify pointer-intensity in all cases, particularly in the face of arrays as objects.

-We define potentially more accurate metrics below, but limitations of JVMPI make these difficult to compute with our current system-these are intended for future investigation with an instru-
+We define potentially more accurate metrics below, but limitations of JVMPI make these difficult to compute with our current system-these are intended for future investigation with an instrumented virtual machine, and we have not yet measured all these values.